codemirror/website/site/docs/guide/index.md

 facet, that may just be an array of provided values, or some value computed from those.

-The idea behind facets is that most types of extension allow multiple inputs, but want to compute some coherent combined value from those.
+The idea behind facets is that most types of extension points allow multiple inputs, but want to compute some coherent combined value from those.
 How that combining works may differ.

  - For something like [tab size](##state.EditorState^tabSize), you need a single output value.
 So that facet takes the value with the